gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 tools that come with them) and additionally gives you total flexibility as to how the website itself is constructed.

-In previous projects where we used Contentful, content was be loaded dynamically (via AJAX) when a user visits the site.
+In previous projects where we used Contentful, content was loaded dynamically (via AJAX) when a user visits the site.
 GatsbyJS instead pulls content from Contentful *as the site compiles* (pre-deploy), not when the user visits it.
 This change creates significantly less server requests after page load and